Asheville High Cougar Classic

 I prefer each rebuttal making a brief reference to the specific issue advanced in constructive speeches.

-Same as constructive speeches, rebuttals should be delivered succinctly, with emphasis on the most important keywords.
+Same as constructive speeches, rebuttals should be delivered succinctly, with emphasis on the key issues.

 Citations after article introduction.